Omen-/personal-website/content/blog/dofus-maps.md

 > true
 ```
 ---
-Since the key length is lower than the data length, it means that during encryption each part (byte) of the key is going to be applied multiple time on the data.
+Since the key length is lower than the data length, it means that during encryption each part (byte) of the key is applied to multiple parts of the data.
 ```
 encryptedData[0] = data[0] ^ key[0]
 encryptedData[keyLength] = data[keyLength] ^ key[0]